US and Mexico flags beside a car representing cross-border vehicle import

 • Designated Ports: US Customs and Border Protection (CBP) has specific ports of entry designated for vehicle imports.
 You cannot simply drive your car across at any random crossing.

-• Research: Before you travel, check the CBP website or contact them directly to identify which ports are authorized for vehicle importation and what their specific procedures are.
+• Research: Before you travel, check the CBP page on importing a motor vehicle or contact them directly to identify which ports are authorized for vehicle importation and what their specific procedures are.
 Some popular ports known for vehicle processing include Otay Mesa (California), El Paso (Texas), and Nogales (Arizona).
-The CBP page on importing vehicles is an excellent resource.

 • Pre-Approval: In some cases, especially for complex imports, it might be advisable to contact CBP or an experienced customs broker beforehand to ensure smooth processing.